 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Findley, Carter Vaughn, and John Alexander Murray Rothney.
+2011.
 Twentieth-Century World.
 7th ed.
-Boston and New York: Houghton Mifflin Company, 2011.
+Belmont, CA: Wadsworth.

-The course is also accompanied by 14, one-hour programs available on loan from the Athabasca University library.
+The course is also accompanied by fourteen, one-hour video programs available on loan from the Athabasca University library.

 Undergraduate Challenge for Credit Course Registration Form